swisspost-yellowcube/wooyellowcube-docs/configuration.md

 Define how many days logs will be kept in the database in the **Logs** section.
 We suggest you start with 30 days and then reduce it if the amount of log items becomes an issue.

+Note that you need to provide the IP address of your WooCommerce Shop to YellowCube for giving your shop access to YellowCube.
+This can also affect the configuration for any staging/development envirnoments.
+Consult your dedicated service provider for more informations about that.

 ![](/assets/Informations.png)

 ## Shipping